LloydDunn/task_list_app_deployment_terraform/README.md

 >
 > ... because it doesn't have the correct credentials
 >
-> In order to connect to the database, the app needs to be provided X via Y.
+> In order to connect to the database, the app needs to be provided ... via ...

 Once you're really clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.
 </details>

-###
-You may find that after fixing the initial root cause, new problems are revealed.

 ## A few tips